placebeyondtheclouds/pikvm-zero2w-eth/README.md

   - on the host machine:
     - `iperf3 -c  192.168.1.150 -P 2 -t 30`

-- Set up the OLED display for use with I2C (desolder R1 and connect to I2C bus):
+- Set up the OLED display for use with I2C:

   - `rw`
   - `nano /boot/config.txt`